CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/podman-in-sd-desktop.md

 podman image tag 932a84b67790 trimmomatic
 ```

-In SD Desktop you must always add definitio _--cgroup-manager cgroupfs_ when running a Podman container.
+In SD Desktop you must always add definition _--cgroup-manager cgroupfs_ when running a Podman container.
 For example, using the imported container to run Trimmomatic filtering for file _/media/volume/rawdata.fastq_ could be now done
-with command
+with command:

 ```text
 podman --cgroup-manager cgroupfs run -v /media/volume:/media/volume trimmomatic:latest trimmomatic SE /media/volume/rawdata.fastq  /media/volume/flitered.fastq MINLEN:100
 ```
-In the command above the first part of the command is the actual podman command:
+In the command above the first part of the command is the actual podman command that defines the Podman operation (_run_), and mounting between loval and containres environments (_-v_).
 ```text
 podman --cgroup-manager cgroupfs run -v /media/volume:/media/volume trimmomatic:latest
 ```
-The actula trimmomatic command, that defines the analysis, is:
+Rest of the command defines the actual trimmomatic analysis command:
 ```text
 trimmomatic SE /media/volume/rawdata.fastq  /media/volume/flitered.fastq MINLEN:100
 ```